 This Canyon Drive video:

-These tracks are “demos,” all recorded with the intention of evolution.
-But for now, it feels worth letting them float the aether in their simplest, stripped state, kicking up some glorious west coast dust for me.
+These tracks are destined for evolution.
+But for now, they float the aether in a simplest, stripped state, kicking up some glorious west coast dust for me.
 Who knows where we’ll meet again.
 Hopefully, in The Canyon.

 Posted in sounds, stripped state: laurel canyon, tracks